Where Should a Lapel Pin be Worn?

 Flower Lapel

 Flower lapels are the most common pins you'll spot at social engagements.
-They are unique and flamboyant and diverse enough to tailor to your personal tastes.
-These fabric flowers commonly come in cotton, satin, silk, velvet and linen materials.
-Satin or silk lapel flowers are a sumptuous choice for formal events such as weddings and balls, whereas cottons are a great option if you're heading to the races or want to spruce up your evening rotation.
+They are unique, striking, and diverse enough to suit your tastes.
+These fabric flowers commonly come in cotton, satin, silk, velvet, and linen.
+Satin or silk lapel flowers are a sumptuous choice for formal events such as weddings and balls.
+In contrast, cottons are a great option if you're heading to the races or want to spruce up your evening rotation.

 Metal Lapel Pin

-Metal lapel pins are exactly as described.
-They entail emblems made out of metal materials that are attached to long stick pins.
-These lapel pins are ideal for making subtly elegant statements because they're not as large as their floral counterparts.
+Metal lapel pins are precisely as described.
+They entail emblems made of metal materials attached to long stick pins.
+These metal lapel pins are ideal for making subtly elegant statements because they're not as large as their floral counterparts.
 For this reason, they're superb for wearing to casual outings as well as esteemed engagements.
 Because of their unique emblem range, metal lapel pins are ideal for bringing out your inner quirkiness.
-They come in animal, sports and travel themed motifs which will definitely appeal to your charismatics tastes.
+They come in animal, sports and travel-themed motifs, which will appeal to your charismatic tastes.

 Button Pin